ellis-bio/ellisjalia/test-home-page-2.md

 <center><img src="/assets/images/reading-paths-2.png" style="margin-bottom:1.5em; margin-top: 1.5em;"></center>

-<p>This quote by Jean Piaget got me thinking about reading as a path that you can take to increase your powers to order the world:
+<p>This quote by Jean Piaget got me thinking about reading as a path that you can take to increase your powers to order the world:</p>

 <p style="margin: 1.5em;">"The goal of education is not to increase the amount of knowledge but to create the possibilities for a child to invent and discover, to create men who are capable of doing new things."</p>
   </div>